J-CF-Leung/Study_Vault/Physics/Theoretical physics/General Relativity.md

 $$g^{\mu\nu}\partial_\rho g_{\mu\nu}=2\Gamma^\lambda_{\rho\lambda}$$
 - Using _Jacobi's formula_ $|\dunderline{M}|^{-1}\partial_\rho|\dunderline{M}|=\text{Tr}(\dunderline{M}^{-1}\partial_\rho\dunderline{M})$:
 $$\Gamma^\lambda_{\rho\lambda}=\frac{1}{2}g^{-1}\partial_\rho g=\frac{1}{\sqrt{|g|}}\partial_\rho \sqrt{|g|}$$

+- One can also obtain them from the [[#Geodesics, proper time, and affine parameters|geodesic equation]] with the Lagrangian method
 ### For local Cartesian coordinates
 - For _any metric_, one can make it [[#Local Cartesian Coordinates on Riemannian manifolds|locally Cartesian]]
 - As the _derivatives vanish_, one gets that _the metric connection vanishes_